 Haripriya's Shocking Statement On Bigg Boss Kannada 7's Chaitra Kottur!
 'We Pay For Our Actions'

 By the day, viewers are getting to learn a lot about Bigg Boss Kannada 7's contestants.
 Consisting only of celebrities, this season has managed to create a lot of buzz.
-Two of the eighteen contestants have already exited the show.
-Among the rest of them, actress Chaitra Kotur has turned out to be one of the most talked-about inmates, but, for all the wrong reasons.
+Two of the 18 contestants have already exited the show.
+Among the rest, actress Chaitra Kotur has turned out to be one of the most-talked-about inmates, but, for all the wrong reasons.
 After getting herself entangled in a couple of issues in the past three weeks, Chaitra has made it to the headlines again for being targeted by a Sandalwood actress.
 Haripriya, who co-acted with Chaitra in their film Soojidara, has made a shocking statement about the Bigg Boss contestant!

 For the uninitiated, when Kannada film Soojidara released, lead actress Haripriya's mother had a clash with Chaitra Kottur, who also featured in the film.
 Highly disappointed with the makers' choice to display all the actors in the poster, Haripriya's mother demanded the team to release a new poster featuring only her daughter.